 Justification of Red List Category

-Anthropogenic processes are potentially affecting this species both positively and negatively, but given its tolerance to disturbance (del Hoyo et al. 2004) the population is suspected to be stable.
+Anthropogenic processes are potentially affecting this species both positively and negatively, but given its tolerance to disturbance (del Hoyo et al. 2004) the global population is tentatively assessed as being stable (see also Partners in Flight 2019).

 Text account compilers